-Amelia and the Talbot Islands are in the Barrier Island Sequence District, specifically in the Sea Islands Province.
+Amelia and the Talbot Islands are in the coastal lowlands physiographic zone, specifically in the Atlantic Coastal Lowlands, Atlantic Coastal Ridge, Lagoons and Barrier Island Chain (Puri and Vernon 1959).
 The islands are at the southern end of a long string of barrier islands that extends from the Santee River in South Carolina to the St. John's River in Florida.
 These are "Sea Islands", formed through submergence of the mainland and the subsequent accumulation of younger unconsolidated sediments along the barrier beach (Godfrey 1976).
 Sea Islands characteristically are short, curved barrier islands, separated from each other by river entrances or sounds and from the mainland by well-developed marshes or estuaries (Raichle et al. 1997).